-Arendt’s discussion of politics comes here to mind because of the centrality of such a “togetherness” in her postwar writings.
-Like in Benjamin’s case, we are invited to make such an association between Arendt and Agamben, because Agamben himself voiced in his studies his debt to Arendt (for example, in his early paper on violence, as well as in his celebrated Homo Sacer).
-For Arendt, in particular, when we connect in such a way with fellow human beings we put into practice a mode of thought that “by force of the imagination it makes the others present and thus moves in a space that is potentially public” (Schwartz, 2016: 152-155).
-Crucial at the point would be to note how Arendt associated this mode of thought with her concept of judgment (our capacity “to tell right from wrong, beautiful from ugly”).
-For her (in following Kant) it is through our capacity to judge that we appeal to something common outside the self and communicate with (for her concrete) others with whom we live together.
-Thus, “to be” among fellow human beings means to operate in a way that makes their inner world (e.g. their different points of views, different ways of thinking, different understandings) available to us, taking into consideration the plurality of the world, the idea of freedom, the possibility of creating something “new” and the capacity to come to terms with others with whom I live together.
+Here Arendt’s discussion of politics comes to mind because of the centrality of togetherness of this sort in her postwar writings.
+Like we did with Benjamin, we are entitled to connect Arendt to Agamben, because Agamben himself has stated his debt to Arendt (for example, in his early paper on violence, as well as in his celebrated Homo Sacer).
+For Arendt in particular, when we connect with fellow human beings, we put into practice a mode of thought that “by force of the imagination it makes the others present and thus moves in a space that is potentially public” (Schwartz, 2016: 152-155).
+It is important to note how Arendt associated this mode of thought with her concept of judgment (our capacity “to tell right from wrong, beautiful from ugly”).
+For her, following Kant, our capacity to judge involves the appeal to something common outside the self and communication with the others with whom we live together.
+To be among fellow human beings means to operate in a way that makes their inner world (their different points of view, different ways of thinking, different understandings) available to us, taking into consideration the plurality of ways of being in the world, the idea of freedom, the possibility of creating something new and the capacity to come to terms with others with whom I live together.

-Plurality is therefore key because it accentuates the importance of youth to the persistence of democracy.
-Arguably, democracy is depended also of the existence of plurality in form (separation of powers) and in content (the existence of different points of view, different interests, different ways of life).
-What makes such a connection between democracy and youth plausible is that the type of plurality that Arendt had in mind denotes not just a juxtaposition of, say, many faces on one screen.
-It does not represent any type of a joining together.
-On the contrary.
-It is a specific form of being-in-connection to others that harks back to the immediate and unmediated “community” that Benjamin called to mind and that Agamben also relates to.
-We may speak here of intimacy with others that denotes a type of being that requires our ability to see the world from the point of view of our fellow human beings.
-And thus “to think with an enlarged mentality means to train one’s imagination to go visiting” (Arendt, 1989: 43).
+This plurality is key because it accentuates the importance of youth to the persistence of democracy.
+Democracy depends on the existence of plurality in form (separation of powers) and content (the existence of different points of view, different interests, and different ways of life).
+Connecting democracy and youth (in Benjamin’s sense) is plausible in the context of Arendt’s thought because her notion of plurality is not just a juxtaposition of, say, many faces on a screen.
+Plurality must include a joining together, a specific form of being-in-connection to others that harks back to the immediate and unmediated “community” that Benjamin celebrated and the loss of which Agamben laments.
+We may speak here of intimacy with others which is a type of being with others while possessing the ability to see the world from the point of view of our fellow human beings.
+In Arendt’s words, “to think with an enlarged mentality means to train one’s imagination to go visiting” (Arendt, 1989: 43).